BuilderAll Review Summary;

 And you also get a wizard, or onboarding tutorial that starts to show you where things are, again for something this big, it's worth getting that information.

 There is a ton of information within this review, so the below table of contents should make navigating this beast a little easiser.

 BuilderAll is one of the growing breed of platforms called 'all-in-ones' designed to allow marketers to use a single platform to basically run their business.
 In total there are roughly 21 different tools, or apps on the BuilderAll platform.
 I will of course try and go into as many of them as possible later.

-The platform was designed I guess for marketers to be able to have everything from a website builder, funnel generator, video editing and creation tools, to a CRM and even VA access tools.
+The platform was designed I guess for marketers to be able to have everything from a website builder, funnel creator, video editing and creation tools, to a CRM and even VA access tools.

 A small selection of the tools and apps you get, depending on your tier are;